 2) Rekindle Your Favorite Hobby

 Growing up, did you and your dad share a special hobby?
 Maybe he took you to football games or you shared a favorite spot to drink milkshakes at the neighborhood park.
-Whether it’s camping, golfing, or even just watching reruns of an old TV show with plenty of popcorn and treats, he will love to take a walk down memory lane and spend some quality time with you.
+Whether it’s camping, golfing, or even watching reruns of an old TV show with plenty of popcorn and treats, he will love taking a walk down memory lane and spending some quality time with you.

 3) Cook a Special Meal Together